lorenzoferrarajr/wordpresscom-video-server/readme.txt

 Video solutions framework, including player, transcoder and administration interface utilities as WordPress MU plugin.
 It powers WordPress.com video solutions and supports multiple formats including HD.
 It is designed as a video solution for *large scale self-hosted WordPress MU systems*.
-You will need to customize it with your own infrastructure configurations in order to use it.
+However, it is easy to work on a single server system as well.

 == Description ==

 This package contains the video solutions framework, including transcoder and administration interface utilities, written in PHP.
 The code was developed by Automattic, Inc., and powers WordPress.com video solutions.
-It supports multiple formats, including HD.
+It supports multiple formats, including HD, and also supports open video (theora/ogg).
 It is an open source project, which means you can reuse it, build upon it, and share it with the community.

 **Warning**
 *This plugin is different from other plugins because it can not be used "out-of-the-box".
 It is intended for self-hosted large scale WordPress MU sites that want to develop their own customized video solutions.
 In addition to Web servers for WordPress MU , it requires at least one file server and one dedicated video transcoder.
-Considerable amount of PHP coding and system administration skills are required to install, customize and deploy this plugin.*
+(although it will work on single server system as well). *

 Contained is a whole package of video solution code.
 It can be used as the foundation for a full-fledged video system.